Dublin city center

 Temple Bar is a street in Dublin city center famous for nightlife, however, I find it much more pleasant during the day, when you can see how pretty the street actually is and when you can notice some of its non-drinking attractions.

-As well as many nice restaurants it is worth taking a walk here to see the IFI (Irish film institute, with some interesting moves and a nice cafe), the Irish Music Wall of Fame, which is a tribute to Irish artists and bands, and the nearby Ha’Penny Bridge, a Dublin icon.
+As well as many nice restaurants it is worth taking a walk here to see the IFI (Irish Film Institute, with some interesting movies and a nice cafe), the Irish Music Wall of Fame, which is a tribute to Irish artists and bands, and the nearby Ha’Penny Bridge, a Dublin icon.

 Places I like for lunch here are the Poort House (Spanish), the Queen of Tarts (Tarts, sandwiches etc), Milano (Italian, good for families with kids too) but really, the choice is almost endless.